Early Morning Range Breakouts – 4 Trading Strategies

-This is the 5-minute chart of AT&T from Nov 17, 2015.
-In the image, you see that after a break in an early morning resistance with high volume, the price starts increasing.
+This is the 5-minute chart of AT&T. In the image, you see that after a break of early morning resistance with high volume, the price starts increasing.

 When trading volumes are low, there isn’t enough pressure to push the market to new highs or lows.

-#2 - Early Morning Range Breakout + Trend Line
+#2 - Early Morning Range Breakout and Trend Lines

 You should hold your trade until the price breaks your trend line in the opposite direction.
 How simple is that?
 Let’s see how a trend line applies to the same AT&T chart we used in one of the examples above: